'Wow, are you serious?' - Ex-Arsenal goalkeeper Lehmann in racism storm after 'token black guy' WhatsApp sent to Aogo | Goal.com

 Lehmann's playing career

-Lehmann cemented a standing as one of the top German goalkeepers of his generation over the course of his 24-year career in European football, taking in spells at Schalke, Milan, Borussia Dortmund, Arsenal and Stuttgart.
+Lehmann cemented a standing as one of the top German goalkeepers of his generation over the course of his 24-year career in European football, with spells at Schalke, Milan, Borussia Dortmund, Arsenal and Stuttgart.

-He won seven trophies in total, including one Premier League title with the Gunners, and was also part of their fabled 2003-04 Invincibles squad.
+He won seven trophies in total, including one Premier League title with the Gunners as part of their 2003-04 'Invincibles' squad.

 Lehmann made 61 appearances for his country too, earning a runners' up medal at both the 2002 World Cup and 2008 European Championship.